ovimihai/redis-ru101-course-notes/Week-5.md

 ![alt text](media/image-33.png)
 - deal errors when calling redis commands inside lua
     - redis.call - will propagate the error and EVAL will fail
-    - redis.pcall - will return the error response - dealth then programatically
+    - redis.pcall - will return the error response - dealt then programmatically
 - KEYS[] - include all keys passed
 - ARGV[] - include all arguments passed
 - Language Features